BopAnalytics/CapstoneCyclistic/README.md

 * Riders peak at 5pm
 * Casual riders have a longer average ride time for each type of bike
 * The classic bike is used the most
+* Most popular start station is by the water at Streeter Dr & Grand Ave

 Here is a look at the charts: [here](https://github.com/BopAnalytics/CapstoneCyclistic/commit/45e905b3958c6bf80ef7ae823056b49b9edf0658)